-Type Details Infers: 1 French aerial survey past 2000-2003, Q3, Med Vulnerable biomass in Q3 in Med, according to the RRUSAFS selectivity due to 2 French aerial survey 2009-2016 (gap in 2013), similar assumed size of fish Vulnerable biomass in Q3 in 2 recent Q3, Med Med, according to the RRUSAFS selectivity due to similar assumed size of fish 3 Western Med Larval survey 2001-2015 (gaps in 2006- 2011), Q2, Med SSB eastern stock in Q2 in Med 4 Canadian acoustic survey 1994-2016, Q3, GSL, index in number of fish greater than 159cm Number of combined eastern and western fish in Q3 for the GSL stratum according to the estimated vulnerable biomass available to the CANRR fleet for 150cm plus 5 USA Larval survey 1977-2016 (gaps in 1979- 1980, and 1985), Q2, GOM SSB western stock in Q2 in GOM stratum 6 Aerial survey - GBYP 2010-2015 (gaps in 2012, 2014, and 2016), Q2, Med SSB eastern stock in Q2 in Med
+Туре Details Infers: 1 Canadian acoustic survey past 1994-2017, Q3, GSL, index in number of fish Number of combined eastern and western fish in Q3 for the GSL stratum 2 Canadian acoustic survey recent (zero weight) 2017-2018, Q3, GSL, index in number of fish according to the estimated vulnerable biomass available to the CANRR fleet for 150cm plus 3 French aerial survey past 2000-2003, Q3, Med Vulnerable biomass in Q3 in Med, 4 French aerial survey recent 2009-2019 (gap in 2013), Q3, Med according to the RRUSAFS selectivity which is used due to similar assumed size of fish 5 Aerial survey - GBYP (zero weight) 2010-2018 (gaps in 2012, 2014, and 2016), Q2, Med SSB eastern stock in Q2 in Med 6 USA GOM Larval survey 1977-2019 (gaps in 1979-1980, and 1985), Q2, GOM SSB western stock in Q2 in GOM stratum 7 Western Med Larval survey 2001-2019 (gaps in 2006, 2007, 2009, 2011), Q2, Med SSB eastern stock in Q2 in Med

-^{} Only the Balearic component is used for SSB (because there are problems with consistency regarding patchy or low biomass inference in other strata surveyed)
+\ Only the Balearic component is used for SSB (because there are problems with consistency regarding patchy or low biomass inference in other strata surveyed).
+Note that this survey awaits update, hence the zero weight at this time.

 In order to initialize the spatial-seasonal operating model at a plausible distribution of vulnerable biomass, a so-called "master index" was derived.
-This index allows a standardized effort to be derived for the catch series of any fleet simplifying the estimation of fishing mortality rates (for more detail see SCRS/2019/133).
+This index allows a standardized effort to be derived for the catch series of any fleet, thereby simplifying the estimation of fishing mortality rates (for more detail see Carruthers and Butterworth 2018).
 The only role of the master index is to initialize the model and it effectively plays no role in the likelihood.

-The default master index ('Assess-Tag') was derived using electronic tagging data and East / West area trends estimated by the most recent Stock Synthesis assessments.
+The default master index ('Assess-Tag') was derived using electronic tagging data and East / West area trends estimated by the 2017 Stock Synthesis assessments (Anon.
+2017).

-The electronic tagging data of known stock of origin p (fish that have been in either the Gulf of Mexico or the Mediterranean) were aggregated by quarter s, stratum-from a, stratum-to k, into a matrix T. Each row of this matrix was normalized to form a Markov movement matrix V such that the values summed to 1:
+The electronic tagging data for known stock of origin p (fish that have been in either the Gulf of Mexico or the Mediterranean) were aggregated by quarter s, stratum-from a, stratum-to k, into a matrix T. Each row of this matrix was normalized to form a Markov movement matrix V such that the values summed to 1:

-$$V{p,s,a,k} = \frac{T{p,s,a,k}}{\sum_k T{p,s,a,k}}$$ (2.1)
+$$V{p,s,a,k} = \frac{T{p,s,a,k}}{\sum{k} T{p,s,a,k}}$$ (2.1)

-For each stock, an even initial spatial distribution was repeatedly multiplied though this quarterly movement matrix until it stabilized on an asymptotic quarterly distribution $D{p,s,a}$.
+For each stock, an even initial spatial distribution was repeatedly multiplied though this quarterly movement matrix until it stabilized on an asymptotic quarterly distribution $w{eight}$ .

-Then using the estimates of historical spawning stock biomass B from the most recent East and West Stock Synthesis stock assessments (assuming that the area trends of assessments reflect the stock trends), a predicted spawning biomass by season and stratum \hat{B} was calculated:
+Then using the estimates of historical spawning stock biomass B from the 2017 East and West Stock Synthesis stock assessments (assuming that the area trends of assessments reflect the stock trends), a predicted spawning biomass by season and stratum $\hat{B}$ was calculated: